emgag/varnish-towncrier/README.md

 **endpoint** section:

 * uri: the HTTP endpoint of the varnish instance.
-* xkeyheader: The header used to supply list of tags to purge using *xkey.purge()*
+* xkeyheader: The header used to supply list of keys to purge using *xkey.purge()*
-* softxkeyheader: The header used to supply list of tags to purge using *xkey.softpurge()*
+* softxkeyheader: The header used to supply list of keys to purge using *xkey.softpurge()*

 Example: